richardturnnidge/starship_sentinel/README.md

 # Starship Sentinel
 Starship game which makes heavy use of transformation buffers.

+This game was written in C with AgonDev.

 Press any key to move on from the splash screen.